 What is Big Data?

-Big Data is a nearly immeasurable collection of information streamed and gathered from internet-enabled platforms such as social media, location-based applications and web browsers that reveals patterns in various activities of interest by internet users.
+Big Data is a nearly immeasurable collection of information streamed and gathered from internet-enabled platforms such as social media, location-based applications and web browsers that reveal patterns in various activities of interest by internet users.
 This includes critical information about business transactions performed by consumers.
 However, proper analytics and algorithms are needed to transform these large data dumps into actionable information.

 “Information is the oil of the 21st century, and analytics is the combustion engine.”